-Such composite orders can arise also at zero temperature via a quantum phase transition.
-The important mechanism for that is the proximity to multicomponent Mott insulating state shown in \cite{kuklov2003counterflow,kuklov2004commensurate,kuklov2004superfluid}.
+Such { superfluid} composite orders can arise also at zero temperature via a quantum phase transition.
+The important mechanism for that is the proximity to multicomponent Mott insulating state shown in { the theoretical works }\cite{kuklov2003counterflow,kuklov2004commensurate,kuklov2004superfluid}.
 In particular, as numerically verified in two-component Bose-Hubbard model \cite{soyler2009sign}, that there could be orders of the kind $<b_i b_j>\ne 0$ or $<b_i b_j^\dagger>\ne 0$ in the absence of condensation of individual Bose species $<b_i>=<b_j>=0$.
-The microscopic mechanism of the formation of $<b_i b_j^\dagger>$ order, in that case, is rooted in interaction effects on a lattice arresting total current, allowing only exchange of positions of particles of different kinds, leading to the counterflow order parameter $<b_i b_j^\dagger> \ne 0$ when $<b_i>=<b_j>=0$. { The first experiment realizing such arresting the individual flows of a bosonic mixture on a lattice, without arresting counter-flow was reported in \cite{zheng2024observation}.}
+The microscopic mechanism of the formation of $<b_i b_j^\dagger>$ order, in that case, is rooted in interaction effects on a lattice arresting total current, allowing only exchange of positions of particles of different kinds, leading to the appearance of counterflow order parameter $<b_i b_j^\dagger> \ne 0$ when $<b_i>=<b_j>=0$. { The first experiment realizing such arresting the individual flows of a bosonic mixture on a lattice, without arresting counter-flow was reported in \cite{zheng2024observation}.}